CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMetricsMetricCriterion.md

 ```

 ### -Aggregation
-Function name which used to combine the group buckets into a single timeseries.
+Function name for combining group buckets into a single timeseries.

 ```yaml
 Type: string